 Personal information may also be collected where we are required to do so by law (for education, child protection, work health and safety laws, charitable collections, medical treatment or other legislation in Australia).

 Where individuals subscribe to our newsletter, their details may be added to our contact database.

-Where an individual has chosen to send us a completed electronic form that includes their personal details, we collect personally identifiable information, such as name, address and email address and other contact or request details.
+Where an individual has chosen to send us or submit a completed electronic form that includes their personal details, we collect personally identifiable information, such as name, address and email address and other contact or request details.

 If you do not provide some or all of the information that we request from you, our ability to communicate with you or provide the requested products or services may be affected.